Chapter 4

 OLD TESTAMENT PROPHECIES

 In reading the Old Testament one discovers that there were several prophecies that foretold that prior to the revealing of the Messiah a messenger will come to prepare the way for Him.
-To see this let us first read the prophecy God gave to His servant Isaiah.
+To see this let us first read the prophecy God gave through His servant Isaiah.
 It is recorded for us in,

 Isaiah 40:1-5